ecodynlab/GALUP/Modules/Module 3.md

 - Commonly used variables include
 <blockquote>
   Precipitation <br>
+   Downward Solar Radiation (DSR) <br>
    Land Surface Temperature (LST) <br>
-  Incoming Solar Radiation (SRAD) <br>
  </blockquote>

-- **Precipitation** is used in remote sensing to first understand precipitation trends and then analyze data to predict temporal and spatial occurrences of rainfall changes or extremes.
-- **Solar radiation** data are important for analysis of ecological systems and vegetation trends.
+ - **Precipitation** product is retrieved from backscatter observed by two RADAR operating at wavelengths of 0.84 cm and 2.2 cm.
+Remotely sensed precipitation helps understand distribution and trends of rainfall across space and time.
+Models can be used analyze precipitation data and make predictions. <br>
+- **Solar radiation** product is retrieved using optical and infrared spectral channels, as well data regarding (reflectance) and atmospheric composition. <br>
-- **LST** acts as an indicator for temperature trends such as urban heat islands (UHIs) and climate change, and it can also be modeled to help predict other environmental parameters such as evapotranspiration and vegetative growth.
+- **LST** product is obtained from emission observations in ther TIR wavelengths.
+It acts as an indicator for temperature trends such as urban heat islands (UHIs) and climate change.
+In addition it is used to predict other parameters such as evapotranspiration and vegetation health.

+## 3. Sources and Resolutions
-The Table below provides the
+- The Table below provides the spatial and temporal resolutions of the RS indices and environment variables, along with their sensors/sources.

 |  RS Indices and Environmental Variables     | Sensor(s)   | Temporal Resolution     | Spatial Resolution
 |------------------------------|----------------------|------------------|---------------------------|